Blueberry Balsamic Pork Chops

 3. Add the blueberries, balsamic vinegar, wine (or stock), thyme, nutmeg and brown sugar and honey.
 Simmer to reduce the volume of the sauce by half.
 Add the lemon juice and butter and simmer for an additional minute or so until the sauce slightly thickens.
 Season with salt and pepper to taste and spoon the sauce over the cooked pork chops.

-4. If your blueberries are particularly juicy and especially when using frozen berries, you can thicken the sauce slightly if necessary by adding a slurry at the end made by dissolving together 1 tsp corn starch and 1 ounce cold water.
+4. If your blueberries are particularly juicy and especially when using frozen berries, you can thicken the sauce slightly if necessary by adding a slurry at the end made by dissolving together 1 teaspoon corn starch and 1 ounce cold water.

 5. When using grilled pork chops instead of pan-fried just begin the sauce by lightly sauteing the garlic, then add the other ingredients as directed.